 17Notice, the kind of moral concern just described would not be present if people applied simple outcome-based models of fairness, such as Fehr and Schmidt (1999) or Bolton and Ockenfels (2000).
-Models of fairness that include notions of intentions, such as Falk and Fischbacher (2006) (who employ psychological game theory as in Rabin (1993) and Dufwenberg and Kirchsteiger (2004)), however, not only capture the the intuitions in this paragraph, but also describe more accurately fairness behaviors in this and other sequentially played experimental games, as in Falk, Fehr and Fischbacher (2008) and Andreoni, Brown and Vesterlund (2002).
-However, a simple edit to the Fehr-Schmidt model that does not require psychological game theory would result in make exactly the prediction just articulated.
+Models of fairness that include notions of intentions, such as Falk and Fischbacher (2006) (who employ psychological game theory as in Rabin 1993 and Dufwenberg and Kirchsteiger 2004), however, not only capture the the intuitions in this paragraph, but also describe more accurately fairness behaviors in this and other sequentially played experimental games, as in Falk, Fehr, and Fischbacher (2008) and Andreoni, Brown, and Vesterlund (2002).
+However, a simple edit to the Fehr-Schmidt model that does not require psychological game theory would result in making exactly the prediction just articulated.
 In particular, assume the utility the buyer gets from taking the default option would not simply be 100, but $100 + \alpha x$ where $\alpha > 0$ can be arbitrarily small (but less than 2).
-An ethic of this kind is rooted in the kinds of reciprocal behavior that is often observed in data that Fehr-Schmidt approach would imply that the anticipated equilibrium payoff of the buyer is increasing in x.
+An ethic of this kind is rooted in the kinds of reciprocal behavior that is often observed in data that Fehr-Schmidt preferences have been evoked to explain.
+With this minor addition, it is trivial to derive that a Fehr-Schmidt approach would imply that the anticipated equilibrium payoff of the buyer is increasing in x.